JanHranicky/tweet-style-content-generator/README.md

 ]
 ```

-## Use Cases
+🔥 Use Cases
-- Automated social media content creation.
+- Auto-generate social media posts from web content
-- Summary generation for marketing or newsletters.
+- Summarize news or articles into quick, digestible tweets
-- Content repurposing from blog posts or articles.
+- Repurpose blog content for better reach and engagement
-- Enhancing SEO and engagement through concise summaries.
+- Boost SEO and content distribution with minimal effort